How to choose the best course for you

 Do I believe that what this school teaches is authentic to the tradition of Yoga?
 Which leads to…

-2. What is the source of this training?
+2. What is the source of this course?

-It’s not enough just to ‘like’ the teacher, it is important to ask yourself: ‘Is this training an authentic and reliable source of Yoga knowledge?
+It’s not enough just to ‘like’ the teacher, it is important to ask yourself: ‘Does this course offer a authentic and reliable source of Yoga knowledge?
 Are they known as an agama (primary source of value)?’

 If you’re going to drink from the river, know what’s up stream!
 Who was their teacher?